vsakkas/sydney.py/README.md

 - Compose content in various formats and tones.
 - Stream response tokens for real-time communication.
 - Retrieve citations and suggested user responses.
+- Provide images as input to enhance your prompts.
 - Use asyncio for efficient and non-blocking I/O operations.

 ## Requirements